 Medicare Advantage plans may allow in-and out-of-network benefits, depending on the type of product selected.
-Providers should confirm the level of coverage by calling the members' health plans or submitting an electronic inquiry for all Medicare Advantage members prior to providing service since the level of benefits, and coverage rules may vary depending on the Medicare Advantage plan.
+Providers should confirm the level of coverage by calling 1.800.676.BLUE (2583) or submitting an electronic inquiry for all Medicare Advantage members prior to providing service since the level of benefits, and coverage rules may vary depending on the Medicare Advantage plan.